Bing Cherry Tree

-The Bing Cherry (Prunus avium ‘Bing’) is one of the finest and most famous sweet cherry varieties.
+The Bing Cherry (Prunus avium 'Bing') is positively one of the finest and most famous of the sweet cherry varieties.
+A cross between the Black Republican and an unknown parent, the variety was discovered in the orchards of Seth Lewelling of Milwaukie Oregon and has been adored ever since!

 In early spring, your Bing Cherry tree will be positively glowing when it is covered in dazzling white flowers.
 Later in the spring and during the summer, the Bing Cherry will have bright green leaves, a wonderful contrast to the deep garnet, almost-black fruit.